ngocdh236/restaurants-search-endpoint/README.md

 1. Go to 'app' folder in the project directory

-2. Run app in local environment (some tests require app to run):
+2. Run app in local environment if not already running (some tests require app to run):

 `uvicorn main:app --reload`